Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in Science or Advanced Computing.

 The literature review and pro-forma thesis need not be submitted to anyone except your supervisor.

-Students will present a 15-20 minute seminar describing their topic in some detail and the progress they have made to date.
-The seminar is assessed for content and presentation.
+Students will present a 15-minute seminar (including time for questions) describing their topic and the progress they have made to date.
+The seminar is assessed for content and presentation and counts for 5% of your overall project mark.

-Your midterm presentation takes place during the exam period at the end of the first semester of your project or right at the start of your second semester.
+Your midterm presentation takes place either towards the end of the first semester of your project or at the start of your second semester.

 Students should hand a complete draft of their thesis to their supervisor for review by three weeks before submission at the latest.
 It is very important to get detailed feedback on the thesis in time to make revisions.
 Supervisors should note that providing timely feedback on the draft thesis is an important part of their job.
-Do not attempt to leave large parts of writing up your thesis until the last few days: it takes longer than you think, and extensions of time to submit will not be given without good medical documentation or the like.
+Do not attempt to leave large parts of writing up your thesis until the last few days: it takes longer than you think, and extensions of time to submit will only be given in exceptional circumstances beyond your control.

-After submission, students will present a twenty-five minute seminar describing their achievements during the year.
-The final seminar is assessed.
+After submission, students will present a twenty minute seminar (including time for questions) describing their achievements during the year.
+The final seminar is assessed and counts for 5% of your overall project mark.

-One paper copy, double-side printed, of your thesis must be submitted to the School secretary by close of business on this date for all types of Honours (BIT, BCS, BSeng, BSc Hons, BAC, BSEng, PhB and MComp).
+One paper copy, double-side printed, of your thesis must be submitted to the School administrator by close of business on this date for all types of Honours (BIT, BCS, BSc Hons, BAC, BSEng, PhB and MCOMP).
 We will take care of the binding.
-You must also email the PDF version of your thesis to the Honours convenor, as this is the form in which it is distributed to examiners.
+You must also submit the PDF version of your thesis to the Honours convener via the respective Wattle page, as this is the form in which it is distributed to examiners.
+If you are overseas or interstate and are unable to submit a paper copy of your thesis, you only need to submit your thesis online via the respective Wattle page.

 There are projects available for all levels of research, including short projects, summer scholarship projects, Honours projects, Masters and PhD projects.
 All potential research students at any level are urged to browse it.